No kidding: giving goat meat a chance

 Eaten Aussie goat recently?
-Probably not – 90 percent of our goat meat is exported.
+Probably not.
+We export ninety percent of our goat meat.
 But one aspiring meat scientist wants to change that, with plans to get more goat on our plates.

-“Goat meat is healthy, delicious and relatively abundant,” Dr Lees says.
-“There is scope to grow a domestic market for a premium goat product, but first we need to establish whether untrained consumers can identify correctly cooked premium cuts, versus the undistinguished chunks of meat that goat is often cooked as.”
+“Goat is healthy, delicious and relatively abundant,” Dr Lees says.
+“There is scope to grow a domestic market for a premium goat product.
+But first, we need to establish whether untrained consumers can identify correctly cooked premium cuts.
+This is versus the undistinguished chunks of meat that goat is often cooked as.”

-Dr Lees will be testing various cuts of goat using different cooking methods on a consumer taste-testing panel, using Meat Standards Australia consumer taste-testing methods, which have been perfected over decades to elevate the eating experience of beef and lamb.
+Dr Lees will be testing various goat cuts using different cooking methods on a consumer taste-testing panel.
+He’ll be using Meat Standards Australia taste-testing methods.
+These have been perfected over decades to elevate the eating experience of beef and lamb.

 “Meat & Livestock Australia found that ‘cultural familiarity’ is a major barrier to the domestic consumption of goat meat,” Dr Lees says.

-He plans to cook goat meat in ways that are familiar to most Australians – grilling, roasting and slow cooking – and then measure what everyday consumers think of the eating experience.
+He plans to cook goat in ways that are familiar to most Australians – grilling, roasting and slow cooking.
+He’ll then measure what everyday consumers think of the eating experience.
 The cuts he’ll use will also be more familiar, such as leg roast or loin steak.

-“This will give us an idea of how consumers respond to goat meat presented in a similar fashion to lamb, which is culturally very familiar,” Dr Lees says.
-“It will be a base measurement of eating quality that can be improved with herbs and spices.”
+“This will give us an idea of how consumers respond to goat presented in a similar fashion to lamb, which is culturally very familiar,” Dr Lees says.
+“It will be a base measurement of eating quality.
+This can then be improved with herbs and spices.”

-Dr Lees’s taste-testing will be conducted using Boer goats from the award-winning Gourmet Goat Lady in Collie, NSW.
-Most of Australia’s goat meat production comes from wild feral goats, Dr Lees says, but if there’s potential for premium prices for a premium product, goat producers can justify the investment in a breeding program to lift meat quality.
+For his taste-testing, Dr Less will be using Boer goats from the award-winning Gourmet Goat Lady in Collie, NSW.
+Most of Australia’s goat meat production comes from wild feral goats, Dr Lees says.
+But if there’s potential for premium prices for a premium product, goat producers can justify the investment in a breeding program to lift meat quality.

-Considerable work will remain to be done to get quality goat meat cuts in your regular supermarket meat aisle, but there will at least be a foundation on which to build.
+Considerable work remains to be done before quality goat meat cuts appear in the meat aisles of supermarkets.
+But there will at least be a foundation on which to build.

 But first, Dr Lees has to get the message out there that meat from goats is more than just “goat meat”.
-His own experience as an eater gives him confidence that it isn’t the case and that there are some truly outstanding goat-based culinary experiences to be had – but for now, that’s a question for his taste-testers to determine.
+His own experience as an eater gives him confidence that it isn’t the case.
+In fact, a goat-based culinary experience can be truly outstanding.
+But for now, that’s something for his taste-testers to determine.